init-goat/react/README.md

-The repository contains code that will be cloned when the following command had ran
+The repository contains code that will be cloned when init goat initialize react project.

 ```sh
 init-goat react